-We have performed the procedures in the attached schedule, which were agreed-to by the Oklahoma Health Care Authority (OHCA), solely to assist the specified party in evaluating the State of Oklahoma's (State) compliance with the six verifications outlined in the Medicaid Program for Disproportionate Share Hospital Payment Final Rule (Rule) during the Medicaid State Plan (MSP) rate year 2005.
+We have performed the procedures in the attached schedule, which were agreed-to by OHCA, solely to assist the specified party in evaluating the State of Oklahoma's (State) compliance with the six verifications outlined in the Medicaid Program for Disproportionate Share Hospital Payment Final Rule (Rule) during the Medicaid State Plan (MSP) rate year 2006.
 Management is responsible for the State's compliance with those requirements.
 This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 The sufficiency of these procedures is solely the responsibility the party specified in this report.